AMPD Scholarships – how to succeed and why to apply

 We talked to four successful applicants and found out what they had in common and guess what – they all applied!
 Another thing they have in common, is they all think that you should too.

-The process is simple.
-First, fill out the Student Financial Profile (SFP) on the Student Financial Services website, the deadline is October 15.
-(Bonus: That profile can also qualify you for Work/Study jobs on campus!).
+The process is simple and starts in the fall.
+First, fill out the Student Financial Profile (SFP) on the Student Financial Services website, (the 2018 deadline was October 15.)
+Bonus: That profile can also qualify you for Work/Study jobs on campus!.
 Then you can apply for York-wide scholarships on the SFS website, and there are others you can apply for that are specifically for AMPD students.
-As long as your SFP is complete, the AMPD awards deadline is Sunday, October 28 at midnight.

 Keep reading to find out what the four applicants said about their goals and why they applied for awards, the impact the money made to their studies, and their tips and tricks for scholarship success.